Reconstructing Recognizable 3D Face Shapes based on 3D Morphable Models: Our Method

-where $\sigma_i$ is the eigenvalues of the shape covariance matrix.
-If our trained model outputs shape parameters that have the same distribution as in Equation(\ref{Eq:distribution}), the reconstructed face shape should share the same level of visual distinctiveness with the scan data used to build the 3DMM.
-According to Equation(\ref{Eq:distribution}), the parameters divided by the eigenvalue follows the standard normal distribution.
-We minimize the KL divergence between the parameters divided by the eigenvalues and the standard normal distribution function to constrain the parameter to fit the distribution described in Equation(\ref{Eq:distribution}).
+where $\sigma_i$ is the \yl{$i$-th eigenvalue} of the shape covariance matrix.
+If our trained model outputs shape parameters that have the same distribution as in Equation(\ref{Eq:distribution}), the reconstructed face shape should share the same level of visual distinctiveness \YL{as} the scan data used to build the 3DMM.
+According to Equation(\ref{Eq:distribution}), the parameters divided by the \YL{eigenvalues follow} the standard normal distribution. \YL{Therefore, we propose to} minimize the KL divergence between the parameters divided by the eigenvalues and the standard normal distribution to constrain the \yl{parameters} to fit the distribution described in Equation(\ref{Eq:distribution}).

 where $I$ is the input image and $\theta$ is the weight of the network.
 Once the shape parameters fit a multivariate Gaussian distribution, the norm is sufficiently large to represent visually discriminative face shapes.